Anadev-saga/Anadev-saga/README.md

 ### Hello World! 👋
-I'm from Rio de Janeiro, Brazil and I recently joined a Web Development course.
+I'm a girl from Rio de Janeiro, Brazil and I recently joined a Web Development course.

 I am in a career transition, having a degree in Environmental Science and a postgraduate degree in the same area. :deciduous_tree: